There is much more to framing a deck than cutting and banging a bunch of joists together.

 One final word of warning.
 Not all composite decking is 5.5” wide.
 There are some variations from one manufacturer to the next.
-Keep this in mind.
+Keep this in mind when doing your calculations.

-But just follow the same procedure and you will be framing a deck for more profit and that looks beautiful.
-You will also be smiling as you drive to your next job without a truck full of wasted decking.
+Follow the same procedure and you will be framing a deck that looks beautiful for less money or more profit.
+You will also be smiling as you drive to the bank without a truck full of wasted decking! :)

 Richard Barnett is an active builder and owns and operates Barnett Construction and Barnett Decks.
 Richard has a degree in Physics from Northern Illinois University.
 To contact Richard see his profile in our builder database.